aobalitaan/DietSolver-150Project/README.md

-# DietSolver: A Web App for Solving Diet Problems
+# DietSolver_150Project

-DietSolver is a web app that helps users solve diet problems using linear programming.
-It allows users to input their own data or use a predefined database, and it displays the optimal solution and the graphical representation of the feasible region.
+This website is a final project for the course CMSC 150.
+It is built with R and Rshiny, and it provides four simple tools: Home, Spline Solver, Regression Solver, and Diet Solver.

 ## Features